-If desired, the router can be configured with a WiFi module when the router is manufactured.
-(Note that routers cannot be retrofitted with this feature after manufacture.)
-See the router's technical manual for details.
+If desired, the router can be configured with the WiFi module.
+WiFi antenna connector is on the front panel.
+Note that routers cannot be retrofitted with interfaces feature at some point in the future.
+See the router's technical manual for details on versions and possible combinations of interfaces.